Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

 \subsubsection{Experimental Setup}

-We adopt two public collections, Office-Home \cite{officehome} and DomainNet\cite{domainnet}.
-Office-Home contains 15,588 images of 65 object classes common in office and home scenes, \eg chair, table and TV.
-There are four different domains, \ie artistic images (A), clip art (C), product images (P), and real-world images (R).
-DomainNet, previously used in the Visual Domain Adaptation Challenge at ICCV 2019\footnote{\url{http://ai.bu.edu/visda-2019}}, has 362,470 images of 345 object classes from four domains, \ie clipart, painting, real, and sketch.
-In order to evaluate a model's performance on both source and target domains, we adopt the data split provided by \cite{tomm21kdde}, where images per domain have been divided at random into two disjoint subsets, one for training and the other for test\footnote{\url{https://github.com/li-xirong/ude}}.
-A specific UDE task is defined with one domain as $D_s$ and another domain as $D_t$.
-Per collection, by pairing its individual domains, we define 12 tasks in total.
+We adopt the popular Office-Home dataset \cite{officehome}, which contains 15,588 images of 65 object classes common in office and home scenes with four different domains, \ie artistic images (A), clip art (C), product images (P), and real-world images (R).
+We adopt the data split of \cite{tomm21kdde}: images per domain have been divided randomly into training and testing subsets\footnote{\url{https://github.com/li-xirong/ude}}.
+Pairing the individual domains leads to 12 UDE tasks in total.